StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 By default, the StackGraph backups are kept for 30 days.
 As StackGraph backups are full backups, this can require a lot of storage.

-The backup retention delta can be configured using the Helm value `backup.stackGraph.backupRetentionTimeDelta, specified in [Python timedelta format \(python.org\)](https://docs.python.org/3/library/datetime.html#timedelta-objects).
+The backup retention delta can be configured using the Helm value `backup.stackGraph.backupRetentionTimeDelta`, specified in [Python timedelta format \(python.org\)](https://docs.python.org/3/library/datetime.html#timedelta-objects).

 ## Telemetry data (Elasticsearch)